Frankenstein Meets the Wolf Man: Reception

 The authors of Universal Horrors described the initial reception to the film as "generally lukewarm", with many writers treating the film as a joke.
 Bosley Crowther of The New York Times stated that "there's only a little tussle between [the monster and the Wolf Man] at the end.
 And that only lasts but a moment.
 They are both washed away during same.
 Too bad.
 Not very horrible.
 Universal will have to try again".
 Kate Cameron of The New York Daily News gave the film two and a half stars, noting that the "producers have spent time and money on the production and have gone to considerable trouble to give it the proper atmospheric touches".
 Harrison's Reports wrote: "For those devotees who like their horror pictures strong, this one will fill the bill ...
 The action and the eerie atmosphere conforms to a familiar pattern, but it does not detract from the film's horrendous nature".
 "Walt." of Variety declared that Siodmak "delivers a good job of fantastic writing to weave the necessary thriller ingredients into the piece" and "director Roy William Neill deftly paces the film with both movement and suspense to keep audience interest on sustained plane".
 Film Daily called it "a horror feast in which devotees of the weird and the fantastic will gorge themselves to bursting.
 The opportunities for screams are offered with unparalleled generosity".

 From retrospective reviews, the authors of Universal Horrors stated that a great part in the success and popularity of the film was Chaney's portrayal of The Wolf Man which was described as "as good or better than the one he gave in The Wolf Man".
 The authors criticized the screenplay by Siodmak as a weak element, noting how it either ignores or forgets events of the previous films.
 Kim Newman gave the film three stars, and wrote in Empire that the film was "silly but enormous fun", noting the gypsy song in the film and the climactic final battle as standouts.

+On review aggregator Rotten Tomatoes, 25% of 12 critics gave the film a positive review, with an average rating of 5.0/10.